greenjoe/sergeants/README.md

                 MyBot::new, MyBot::new).start();
 ```

 The replay file is optional and, if provided, will be used to save a full replay of the simulated game.
-The replay can be then viewed in the sergeants simulator viewer, which can be found at http://sergeants-simulator-viewer.joegreen.pl/ (or in `src/main/simulator-viewer` directory of this repository).
+The replay can be then viewed in the sergeants simulator viewer, which can be found in `src/main/simulator-viewer` directory of this repository.

 Please bear in mind that Simulator's behavior may not fully reflect the behavior of the actual server.
 If you see any differences, please raise an issue.